 Unlike earlier editions, the Princeton edition presents faithful transcriptions of the documents (although in the early years of the project, some minor "corrections" of Jefferson's capitalization and punctuation were routinely included).
 This edition is also well-annotated, including information about extant copies of the documents, their locations, and contextual information that may help the reader better understand the documents.
 In the early years of its publication, and increasingly as the project progressed, the Princeton edition included long editorial notes accompanying certain documents or groups of documents.
-These amounted, in many cases, to scholarly essays by Julian Boyd and his staff.
+These "notes" amounted, in many cases, to scholarly essays by Julian Boyd and his staff.

 In 2004, a companion editorial project, The Papers of Thomas Jefferson: Retirement Series (15 volumes to date) was founded at Monticello to work simultaneously on editing Jefferson's retirement-era correspondence (1809-1826).
 Both projects are expected to be complete between 2025 and 2030, having published a total of approximately 80 volumes.